Here you can learn common terms used throughout the Alexa Auto guidelines.

 Voice-forward: A voice-optimized multimodal concept where the GUI is optimized for voice and voice is the primary interaction model.

-Voice Interface or Voice User Interface (VUI): A way of humans to interact with computers using voice communication.
+Voice Interface or Voice User Interface (VUI): A way for humans to interact with computers using voice communication.

-Wake word: A command that the user says to tell Alexa that they want to talk to her.
-Example: “Alexa, what's the weather?”
+Wake word: A command the user says to tell Alexa when they want to talk.
+For Example: “Alexa, what's the weather?”
 Here, “Alexa” is the wake word.
 Alexa users can select from a defined set of wake words.
 See hands-free listening.

 Last updated: Jan 22, 2021